SukumarPavan/Mvsrece-App-Public/README.md

 <div align="center">

-# 📱 MVSR ECE Companion App
+# 📱 MVSR-ECE Companion App

 **The companion app for the Department of Electronics and Communication Engineering at MVSR Engineering College.**